platformsh/platformsh-docs/docs/src/administration/organizations.md

 * **Manage plans** (`plans`): Add, remove and edit plans and plan options for your existing projects.
 (Change plan, change storage, change the number of environments, change the number of user licenses)
 * **Manage billing** (`billing`): Add, remove and edit billing information.
 Access invoices and vouchers.
 * **Create projects** (`projects:create`): Create new projects within the organization.
-* **Manage users** (`users`): Add, remove and edit organization-level users and permissions, including your own.
+* **Manage users** (`members`): Add, remove and edit organization-level users and permissions, including your own.

 {{< note theme="warning" title="Important" >}}
-A user with the **manage users** permission can add, edit, or remove any user's permissions to manage plans, manage billing or create projects using the Platform.sh CLI.
+A user with the **manage users** (`members`) permission can add, edit, or remove any user's permissions to manage plans, manage billing or create projects using the Platform.sh CLI.
 {{< /note >}}

 ## Manage organizations with the CLI